-Improved entrances to the Reserve will contribute to its overall visual appeal, and improve sightlines for vehicles as well as better management of pedestrians.
-This includes during regular, daily use of the Reserve as well as during levels of increased visitation, such as annual events, holiday periods and football and cricket finals.
+Improved entrances to the Reserve will contribute to its overall visual appeal and better management of pedestrians.
+This includes during regular, daily use of the Reserve as well as levels of increased visitation, such as annual events, holiday periods and football and cricket matches and finals.

-The use of signage and separating pedestrian and vehicles where appropriate will contribute to safer outcomes for all users.
+The use of signage and separating pedestrians and vehicles where appropriate will contribute to safer outcomes for all users.
 Improvements to pathways that are compliant with guidelines for people of all abilities are also essential.
 The provision of enhanced crossing points, connections to neighbouring residential areas and the Bellarine Bayside Holiday Park will provide a safer and more enjoyable experience for all.